Naa-esta/Naa-esta/README.md

-- 👋 Hi, I’m @Naa-esta
+- 👋 Hi, I’m Esther Aryeetey, a Data Analyst.
+- 🌱 I am a Fellow at Blossom Academy in the AI and Data Science Fellowship.
-- 👀 I’m interested in programming and Artifiacial Intelligence(AI)
+- 💞️ I’m interested in programming and Artificial Intelligence(AI).
-- 🌱 I’m currently learning more on Git, Java, C++, and Python
+- 💻 Programming Languages:Python, C++, and Java.
+- 📊 Visualization tools: Numpy, Pandas, Matplotlib, Seaborn, Ms. Excel, and Power BI.
+- 🪁 I am honing my skills in SQL, social media marketing, and graphic design.
-- 💞️ I’m looking to collaborate on Jmix
+- 👀 I’m looking to collaborate on data analytics projects
-- I speak four languages
--   English(C1)-First Language
--   German(A1)
--   French(A2)
--   Turkish(A1)
+- 💡 Fun fact: I use a prioritization matrix for scheduling and I love movies and games♟️
 - 📫 How to reach me: Email(naa.esta.s@gmail.com)

 <!---